Jessie Webb: Community activities

 Aside from her academic employment, Webb was involved in a variety of community activities during this time.
 When the Royal Historical Society of Victoria was founded in 1909, it met in Webb's rooms in the Block Arcade.
 Webb was a founding member of the Lyceum Club in 1912, and from 1920 to 1922 was the club's president.
-In 1922 Webb was a founding member of the Victorian Women Graduates' Association (now the Australian Federation of University Women, Victoria); she was president of this body also, from 1924 to 1925.
+In 1922 Webb was a founding member of the Victorian Women Graduates' Association (now the Australian Federation of University Women, Victoria); she was President of this body also, from 1924 to 1925.
 During the First World War, Webb campaigned for conscription along with a group of other university staff; she and Harrison Moore produced a pro-conscription pamphlet.

-In late 1922 and early 1923 Webb joined Dr Georgina Sweet, fellow lecturer and also a founding Lyceum Club and Women Graduates' Association member, on a journey through Africa, crossing the continent from Cape Town, Cape Colony to Cairo, Egypt.
+In late 1922 and early 1923, Webb joined Dr Georgina Sweet, fellow lecturer and also a founding Lyceum Club and Women Graduates' Association member, on a journey through Africa, crossing the continent from Cape Town, Cape Colony to Cairo, Egypt.
 Webb had a strong interest in Greek history, and following her trip to Africa, she spent eight months at the British School at Athens.
-During this time she visited archaeological sites in Mycenae and Knossos (where she was taken on a tour by Arthur Evans), and toured Crete on the back of a mule.
+During this time she visited archaeological sites in Mycenae and Knossos, where she was taken on a tour by Arthur Evans, and she toured Crete on the back of a mule.
 Later in 1923, Webb was an alternate delegate for Australia to the League of Nations.

 Travel

-In August 1926, Webb and her friend and fellow Lyceum member Alice Anderson travelled to central Australia, driving to Alice Springs and back in an Austin 7.
+In August 1926, Webb, with her friend and fellow Lyceum member Alice Anderson, travelled to central Australia, driving to Alice Springs and back in an Austin 7.
 Anderson, a pioneering female mechanic and motor garage owner-operator, died shortly after returning from the six-week trip, after accidentally shooting herself while cleaning some guns borrowed for the journey.

-Webb returned to Europe again in 1936 – sailing out on a Norwegian cargo ship – beginning in England, North Africa (where she visited Greek and Roman settlements) and France, then travelling to Athens by train, and onwards to Turkey's Aegean coast and then inland to Cappadocia.
+Webb returned to Europe again in 1936 – sailing out on a Norwegian cargo ship – beginning in England, North Africa (where she visited Greek and Roman settlements) and France, then travelling to Athens by train, and onwards to Turkey's Aegean coast, and then inland to Cappadocia.
 She returned via Germany, Syria and Mesopotamian sites in Iraq such as Ur and Babylon.
 For most of the journey Webb travelled alone, by bus and by train.
 Webb did not neglect her teaching duties during this time, however, composing nine exam papers for her subjects and posting them back to Australia ready to be sat by her students.

 Death

 During her last stint as acting professor, Webb continued to exercise her administrative duties in running the history department despite being hospitalised with cancer.
 Webb died at the Linden Private Hospital in St Kilda in 1944.
 Following her death, the library in the history department at the university was named after her.
-Webb bequeathed £7128 to the university in her will, which is used to fund the Jessie Webb Scholarship, which provides funding for a student to emulate Webb's own experience at the British School, to study and research for a season in Greece.
+Webb bequeathed £7,128 to the university in her will, which is used to fund the Jessie Webb Scholarship.
+This provides funding for a student to emulate Webb's own experience at the British School, to study and research for a season in Greece.